vladfaust/crystal-pg/README.md

 ## Requirements

-Crystal-pg is [tested on](https://travis-ci.org/will/crystal-pg) Postgres versions 9.1 through 9.4 and developed on 9.6 (travis does not currently have 9.5 support).
-Since it uses protocal version 3, older versions probably also work but are not guaranteed.
+Crystal-pg is [tested on](https://travis-ci.org/will/crystal-pg) Postgres versions 9.2 through 9.6 and developed on 9.6.
+Since it uses protocal version 3, older (7.3+) versions probably also work but are not guaranteed.

 ## Supported Datatypes